Jail for maid who hit and spat at bedridden stroke patient

 During the first few days of her employment, Aye Aye Than was trained to perform the required tasks by staff members at Ren Ci community hospital, where the victim was undergoing rehabilitation.

-On the morning of Feb 5, 2021, Aye Aye Tan was attending to the victim when she hit his right arm once with excessive force before hitting him on his face.
+On the morning of Feb 5, 2021, Aye Aye Tan was attending to the victim when she hit his right arm once with excessive force before spitting at his face.

 Later in the afternoon, she forcefully grabbed him twice by the back of his head.